vishalchovatiya/Linux-System-Programming/Understanding ELF file Quickly.md

 ### Keyword Understanding

+> **ELF Header**

+- Neither the `Section Header` nor the `Program Header` have fixed positions, they can be located anywhere in an ELF file.
+To find them the ELF header is used, which is located at the very start of the file.
+- The first bytes contain the elf magic "\x7fELF", followed by the class ID (32 or 64 bit ELF file), the data format ID (little endian/big endian), the machine type, etc.
+- At the end of the ELF header are then pointers to the SHT and PHT.

 > **Section Headers OR Section Header Table**

 - Gives an complete overview on the sections contained in the ELF file